Domestic land snails: Achatina. Snail at home, what it needs

 Diseases: prevention and treatment

-Snails are very tenacious, but in any case, you need to know how to help them.
-If your pet has a piece of the shell broken off - this is not a reason to panic.
+Snails are very tenacious, but in any case you need to know how to help them.
+If a piece of your pet's shell breaks off, this is not a reason to panic.
 Lubricate the edges of the broken part of the sink with an antiseptic, make sure that the pet is in a clean and comfortable place.
-In the body of your pet, regeneration processes should start themselves, so the mollusk will survive if the infection has not entered the body.
-New fabrics will eventually tighten the chipped shell.
+The regeneration processes in your pet’s body should begin on their own, so the mollusk will survive if the infection does not enter the body.
+New fabrics will heal the chipped sink over time.

-Another problem with these animals is that the Achatina likes to scrape its shell with a radula, which can cause a hole to be rubbed in it.
-In order to wean your pet from this activity, lubricate the sink with something unpleasant to taste, but safe.
+Another problem with these animals is that Achatina likes to scratch its shell with its radula, which can cause a hole to wear through it.
+In order to wean your pet from this activity, lubricate the sink with something that tastes unpleasant, but is safe.

-For the safety of the clam is better don't pick him up especially for the vulnerabilities of his body.
-But if you really want to take the pet in your arms, first wet his leg with water, then stick your finger under it, with your other hand you need to carefully hold the heavy sink.
+For the safety of the shellfish it is better don't pick him up especially for the vulnerable parts of his body.
+But if you really want to take your pet in your arms, before doing this, wet his leg with water, then stick your finger under it, and carefully hold the heavy shell with your other hand.

-African giant snails are the perfect pet for busy or lazy people who can forget about yt for a while.
-They are not whimsical enough in care and maintenance.
-They can be left unattended for a couple of weeks without fear for them.
+African giant snails are an ideal pet for busy or lazy people who may forget about yt for a while.
+They are quite unpretentious in care and maintenance.
+You can leave them unattended for a couple of weeks without worrying about them.
 And if you keep them well, Achatina will be your pet for many years.

-Caring for Achatina snails at home is very simple and does not require serious costs.
-It will be interesting for you to read the article if you want to have a pet and do not know what to choose, how to care for and feed it.
+Caring for Achatina snails at home is very simple and does not require significant expenses.
+You will be interested in reading the article if you want to have a pet and don’t know where to choose, how to care for and feed it.

-Who would have thought that a French delicacy or a field pest would become a pet.
-Achatina - smart molluscs that can remember their owners, are harmless in communication with young children and adults.
-Thanks to simple and simple care, minimal costs, as well as the ability to leave without feeding for a long time, Achatina is an ideal pet option.
+Who would have thought that a French delicacy or field pest would become a pet.
+Achatina are smart mollusks that can remember their owners and are harmless in communication with small children and adults.
+Thanks to its simple and easy care, minimal costs, and the ability to go without feeding for a long time, Achatina is an ideal pet.
 More details in our article.

-Most lovers of this type of mollusks are convinced that pets are very devoted to their owners and do not like to communicate with strangers once again.
-The maintenance and care of Achatina snails is quite simple, they do not require much time, effort and, most importantly, money.
-African snails belong to the Arkhachatina family, there are a large number of varieties.
-In their homeland, they are considered pests; in a short period of time, one large individual is able to destroy a reed bush.
-In our area, "huge" snails are a variety of pets.
+Most lovers of this type of mollusk are convinced that their pets are very loyal to their owners and do not like to communicate with strangers again.
+Keeping and caring for Achatina snails is quite simple; they do not require a lot of time, effort and, most importantly, money.
+African snails belong to the Archatina family; there are many varieties of them.
+In their homeland, they are considered pests; in a short period of time, one large individual can destroy a reed bush.
+In our area, “huge” snails are a variety of pets.

-Achitins are one of the quietest and calmest domestic residents.
+Achitins are one of the quietest and calmest household residents.

-Before you buy Achatina, it is worth preparing all the "amenities" for him, there are not so many of them.
-Only special conditions will help the land mollusk to lead an active, for such creatures, way of life.
+Before purchasing an Achatina, you should prepare all the “conveniences” for it; there are not so many of them.
+Only special conditions will help the land mollusk lead an active way of life, for such creatures.

 How to keep Achatina snails at home

 Achatina are the largest land mollusks and can grow up to 30 cm in length.
-With proper handling and care, they can live up to 9 years, the average life cycle is about 6 years.
+With proper handling and care they can live up to 9 years, the average life cycle is about 6 years.
 They are quite funny creatures, despite their pedigree, they are smart, they remember the situation and their owners.
-Often they prefer a favorite corner in the terrarium, which they choose on their own.
+They often give preference to their favorite corner in the terrarium, which they choose independently.

-Large snails do not create noise or odor
+Large snails do not create noise or unpleasant odor

-In order for the Achatina snail to live well and for a long time, its content at home should be as follows:
+In order for the Achatina snail to live well and long, its maintenance at home should be as follows::

-• Terrarium selection.
-You need to decide on the volume and material from which the new house will be made before you purchase a mollusk.
-One individual should take from 10 to 20 liters, so the "housing" should be roomy, preferably transparent with ventilation and a heavy lid.
-Close the terrarium should be constantly, as your pet can crawl out and find it will not be easy.
+• Choosing a terrarium.
+You need to decide on the volume and material from which the new house will be made before you purchase the mollusk.
+One individual should require from 10 to 20 liters, so the “housing” should be spacious, preferably transparent with ventilation and a heavy lid.
+The terrarium should be closed at all times, as your pet may crawl out and it will not be easy to find it.

-• Lighting is an equally important detail, it should not be very bright, as Achatina can go blind.
-Her visual apparatus is very sensitive; located on the antennae.
+• Lighting is an equally important detail; it should not be very bright, as Achatina can go blind.
+Her visual apparatus is very sensitive, because located on the antennae.

-• Soil for Achatina snails is selected soft and loose, without sharp and small particles that can injure the delicate body of the pet or damage the shell.
-It is best to use coconut flakes, and ground is prohibited, as it contains fertilizer and sawdust, which have sharp edges.
-The thickness of the flooring should be the size of a snail's house so that it can freely burrow into it.
+• The soil for Achatina snails is selected to be soft and loose, without sharp and small particles that can injure the pet’s delicate body or damage the shell.
+It is best to use coconut shavings, and soil is prohibited as it contains fertilizer and sawdust, which have sharp edges.
+The thickness of the flooring should be the size of a snail’s house so that it can freely burrow into it.

 • An important point is the temperature, both in the room and in the house itself.
-African Achatinas love a warm climate in which they actively move, if the temperature drops below 24 degrees, they can hibernate or slow down when moving, become lethargic and lethargic.
+African Achatina love a warm climate in which they actively move; if the temperature drops below 24 degrees, they may hibernate or slow down when moving, become lethargic and apathetic.

-• Although these snails are not water creatures, the humidity in their home should be constant.
-A small container of water can be placed in the terrarium, which should be heavy so that Achatina cannot turn it over.
-Or you can constantly moisten the walls of the house and the soil, as well as bathe the pet itself.
-In dry air, the snail will often hide in its shell.
+• Although these snails are not aquatic creatures, the humidity in their home must be constant.
+You can place a small container of water in the terrarium, which should be heavy so that Achatina cannot turn it over.
+Or you can constantly wet the walls of the house and the soil, and also bathe the pet itself.
+When the air is dry, the snail will often hide in its shell.

-• The terrarium needs to be cleaned weekly, but the substrate should be changed as it gets dirty.
+• You need to clean the terrarium weekly, but change the substrate as it gets dirty.

 A glass aquarium or a plastic box can become a home for snails

-Proper care will provide your pets with a long life and create comfortable conditions for breeding or solitary existence.
-How to keep Achatina snails at home, a livestock specialist can tell you more.
+Proper care will ensure your pets have a long life and create comfortable conditions for reproduction or solitary existence.
+A livestock specialist can tell you in more detail how to keep Achatina snails at home.

-With the right content of Achatina, their life expectancy can be 6 years.
-If you follow them more carefully, constantly feed, treat, give vitamins, maintain temperature and cleanliness in the terrarium, you can reach up to 9 years.
-In captivity, the duration of their existence is about 5 years, or maybe less, since these land animals are considered terrible pests and easily destroy entire crop fields, therefore, in many countries they are actively exterminated.
+With the correct content of Achatina, their life expectancy can be 6 years.
+If you look after them more carefully, constantly feed them, treat them, give them vitamins, maintain the temperature and cleanliness in the terrarium, you can live up to 9 years.
+In captivity, their lifespan is about 5 years, or maybe less, since these land animals are considered terrible pests and easily destroy entire fields with crops, so in many countries they are actively exterminated.

-Now you know how long Achatina snails live at home, everything directly depends on the quality of their content, i.e. it is entirely up to you.
+Now you know how long Achatina snails live at home, everything directly depends on the quality of their maintenance, i.e. it's completely up to you.

-Many lovers of exotic animals, including land mollusks, are interested in the question, what do Achatina snails eat at home?
-On this occasion, you can not worry much, as they are quite omnivorous.
-Young animals should be fed daily, but individuals older than 6 months are fed at intervals of several days.
+Many lovers of exotic animals, including land mollusks, are interested in the question of what do Achatina snails eat at home?
+You don’t have to worry too much about this, since they are quite omnivorous.
+Young animals should be fed daily, but individuals older than 6 months should be fed at intervals of several days.

-• Fruits and vegetables, zucchini, cucumbers, pumpkins, lettuce and cabbage leaves, apples, bananas and even watermelon peels are suitable.
+• Fruits and vegetables, zucchini, cucumbers, pumpkin, lettuce and cabbage leaves, apples, bananas and even watermelon rinds are suitable.

-• Be sure to give crushed chalk and egg shells, which are rich in calcium, and it is necessary for the strength and growth of the shell.
+• It is imperative to give crushed chalk and egg shells, which are rich in calcium, which is necessary for the strength and growth of the shell.

-• Protein food, any boiled meat, egg white or even mushrooms.
+• Protein foods, any boiled meat, egg whites or even mushrooms.

 Types of snails Achatina